 Our education staff is well-trained and experienced in providing quality education in the wide variety of weather conditions in the Pacific Northwest.
 We know safety and comfort are vital.
 Our educators are all wilderness first responders.

 To successfully navigate the weather challenges of the Pacific Northwest, our campus has a number of indoor spaces to enhance the educational experience.
 All of these locations are a stone’s throw away from the old growth forest that surrounds our campus and sit on the shore of beautiful Lake Crescent.
 View photos of our indoor spaces.

 Additionally, we provide hot beverages and have extra warm clothing and rain gear available.

-As a further safety precaution, all of our field staff carry a radio monitored by our office with access to weather advisory and Olympic National Park.
+As a further safety precaution, all of our environmental staff carry a radio monitored by our office with access to weather advisory and Olympic National Park.
 The ranger station is minutes from our campus, so emergency personnel can arrive swiftly if necessary.

 Fundraising can be a fun and creative group activity.
 When students work together to raise funds for an exciting goal, the process becomes a fulfilling endeavor.
 Many schools provide their students with the opportunity to raise their own tuition or funds for transportation to campus.

 Community investment in students and schools increases when local businesses, civic groups, and families have an opportunity to participate and engage in the fundraising process.